baijum/selenium-python/source/getting-started.rst

           elem = driver.find_element_by_name("q")

-Next we are sending keys, this is similar to entering keys using your keyboard.
+Next, we are sending keys, this is similar to entering keys using your keyboard.
 Special keys can be send using `Keys` class imported from `selenium.webdriver.common.keys`::

           elem.send_keys("pycon")
           elem.send_keys(Keys.RETURN)

-After submission of the page, you should get result as per search if there is any.
+After submission of the page, you should get the result as per search if there is any.
 To ensure that some results are found, make an assertion::